-Vitamin water: OK, so if water is the best choice for activity lasting less than 60 minutes, surely a vitamin-fortified water is a good thing, right?
+Enhanced water beverages: OK, so if water is the best choice for activity lasting less than 60 minutes, surely a water fortified with vitamins or other supplements is a good thing, right?
 Not necessarily.
 If you’re eating healthfully and including a variety of foods in your diet, you likely aren’t going to need extra vitamins.
 And if you are taking vitamin supplements, there’s no need to drink them in your water.
 Furthermore, there’s always the risk of getting too many vitamins, as well.
-Also, watch out for some vitamin waters, as they can contain a hefty amount of carbohydrate.
+Also, watch out for some enhanced water beverages, as they can contain a hefty amount of carbohydrate.

 Protein water: It was bound to happen sooner or later: Protein has now been added to water.
 A 500-milliliter bottle of For Goodness Shakes protein water contains 20 grams of protein (the equivalent of eating about 3 ounces of chicken) in the form of whey and casein protein.
 It also contains 86 calories, but surprisingly, it contains no sugar.
 Protein2O is another brand, containing 70 calories, 15 grams of protein, and 0 grams of sugar.
 But do you need protein water?
 Well, if you’re a competitive body builder or serious about your strength training, you likely do need a little more protein.
 However, you can easily get your extra protein from food sources.